cihangxie/NIPS2017_adv_challenge_defense/README.md

 ## The approach

 The main ideal of the defense is to utilize randomization to defend adversarial examples:
-- Resizing: after pre-processing, resize the original image (size of 299 x 299 x 3) to a larger size, Rnd x Rnd x 3,  randomly, where Rnd is within the range [310, 331).
+- Random Resizing: after pre-processing, resize the original image (size of 299 x 299 x 3) to a larger size, Rnd x Rnd x 3,  randomly, where Rnd is within the range [310, 331).
-- Padding: after resizing, pad the resized image to a new image with size 331 x 331 x 3, where the padding size at left, right, upper, bottom are [a, 331-Rnd-a, b, 331-Rnd-b].
+- Random Padding: after resizing, pad the resized image to a new image with size 331 x 331 x 3, where the padding size at left, right, upper, bottom are [a, 331-Rnd-a, b, 331-Rnd-b].
 The possible padding pattern for the size Rnd is (331-Rnd+1)^2.

 ## Pros